-Following the end of a 45-day review and correction period, there will be an additional 15 days to correct data in order to resolve disputes.
-During this time, updated data may be provided to CMS to finalize data submission.
-If a dispute cannot be resolved in this time, the parties can continue to work to reach resolution and update the data.
-It is possible that CMS will continue to move forward with publishing the original and attested data, but CMS will mark this information as disputed.
+Following the 45-day review and correction period which ended on September 11th, there were an additional 15 days to correct data in order to resolve disputes.
+During this time, companies could provide updated data to CMS to finalize data submission.
+If the parties could not resolve a dispute in that time, they would continue to work to reach resolution and update the data.
+CMS would move forward with publishing the original and attested data, but would mark this information as disputed.
 CMS plans to monitor not only the rate of disputes and resolutions, but also any abnormally high number of disputes or unresolved disputes submitted per reporting company.